 Outbreaks of head lice are an occasional problem in schools.
 Learn more about how to treat lice and where to find more information.

 In February 2018, we launched a new system called SchoolMessenger.
-If there is a major emergency at your child's school, SchoolMessenger will contact all the phone numbers on your family's file, in case one of your numbers is unavailable.
+If there is a major incident at your child's school, SchoolMessenger will contact all the phone numbers on your family's file, in case one of your numbers is unavailable.
 The system is set up for voice messages, but we need your permission to contact you by text.
-Learn about how to sign up to receive get texts from SchoolMessenger.
+Learn about how to sign up to receive texts from SchoolMessenger.

-We’ll only use the new system to reach you during major emergencies like lockdowns, evacuations, tornadoes, or significant community threats.
+We’ll only use the new system to reach you during major incidents like lockdowns, evacuations, tornadoes, or significant community threats.
 Learn more about plans and procedures for school emergencies, and how to keep your child safe.